 with $\delta_{_{GR}}\phi=1.751557143\,\,\mbox{as}$.
 Note that, as we called attention, $\gamma=1$ recovers GR.

-A variety of observational data of $\gamma$ from experimental tests has been made over time (see \cite{Shapiro, Bertotti, Robertson, Lebach, Lambert, Shapiro2, Fomalont} and references therein).
-One can remark the latest accuracy of the PPN parameter $\gamma$ which has been made using the Very long baseline interferometry (VLBI) technique \cite{Titov}.
-The accuracy obtained there is at the level of $9\times 10^{-5}$.
-Assuming that the effects of LSB exist in nature and they have not been observed so far by these experiments, since their effects are supposed to be suppressed by a high--energy scale.
-So, the angular deflection due to LSB must be upper bounded by the stringent constraint $\delta_{_{LV}}\phi<0.0788201 \mbox{mas}$, which leads to the stringent constraint to the coefficient for Lorentz violation $X<1.62\times 10^{-10}$.
+A variety of observational data of $\gamma$ from experimental tests has been made over time (see \cite{Shapiro, Bertotti, Robertson, Lebach, Lambert, Shapiro2, Fomalont}, and the references therein).
+One can remark the latest accuracy of the PPN parameter $\gamma$, which has been made BY using the Very Long Baseline Interferometry (VLBI) technique \cite{Titov}.
+The accuracy obtained was $9\times 10^{-5}$.
+Here, we assume that the effects of LSB exist in nature and they have not been observed yet by these experiments because their effects are supposed to be suppressed by a high--energy scale.
+Therefore, the angular deflection due to LSB must be upper bounded by the stringent constraint $\delta_{_{LV}}\phi<0.0788201\, \mbox{mas}$, which leads to $X<1.62\times 10^{-10}$.